between-projects/between-projects/README.md

 - 👋 Hi, I'm Jonah Langenbeck.
 I'm the founding director of @between-projects, a studio for connection and growth.
 - 👀 We're interested in strategy, design, and creative execution.
 We're particularly interested in where design, strategy, and technology meet.
-- 🌱 We're currently learning WordPress block theme editing, Node, WP full site editing, and other front end fun things.
+- 🌱 We're currently learning WordPress 6 FSE and Block Themes, Next.js, and Sanity
 - 📫 You can email me at jonah@between-projects.com

 <!---